PHSAServiceOperationsCenter/PHSA-SOC/docs/source/mail_collector/alerts.rst

   This type of alert can be disabled for any pair of MX domains using the 'enabled` field of the :class:`mail_collector.models.MailBetweenDomains` model

+* Failed Exchange event alert: if an Exchange event of any type with a status of FAILED is detected, an alert will be raised.

+  This type of alert cannot be disabled at the :ref:`Celery Periodic Tasks` level